 May I check in to the residence hall before the check-in date?

 Early check in is not permitted.
-Students may check in on Thursday, Aug.
-1.
+Students may check in on Wednesday, July 30 or Thursday, July 31.

 Are bed sheets, towels, pillows and toilet paper supplied?

 One of each of the following will be supplied: